Confidential Legal Malpractice Representation (Chicago, IL)

 Co-lead trial counsel for a major cable company in the confidential arbitration of a contract dispute with an Internet technology vendor.
 Case won.

 Poly Trucking, Inc. v.
-Concentra Health Services, Inc. (Colorado Court of Appeals)
+Concentra Health Services, Inc. (Colo.
+App.)

 Retained by Poly Trucking to appeal order reforming settlement agreement based on alleged unilateral mistake.
 Appeal concerned alleged duty to disclose information to adverse party during settlement negotiations.
 Appeal won; order reversed.

 Static Control Components, Inc. v.
-Lexmark International, Inc. (Federal District Court, Eastern District of Kentucky)
+Lexmark International, Inc. (E.D.
+Ky.)

 Represented Static Control in consolidated cases concerning aftermarket for repair of toner cartridges for certain Lexmark laser printers.
 Lexmark alleged patent infringement and active inducement of patent infringement.
 Static Control alleged patent misuse.
 Jury verdict for Static Control.

 Sonoco Products Co. v.
-The Newark Group, Inc. et al. (Colorado Court of Appeals)
+The Newark Group, Inc. et al. (Colo.
+App.)

 Represented The Newark Group's appeal of a judgment awarding damages and injunctive relief for misappropriation of trade secrets and other confidential or proprietary information.
 Appeal challenged only the award of damages.
 Judgment affirmed.

 Represented digital photography company in trial of its claims arising from a corporate asset purchase, based on a breach of Generally Accepted Accounting Standards and non-disclosure involving digital photographic processing systems.
 Case won.